Everest Base Camp Trek in 2023/2024

 Surreal Views of Mt.Everest

-The scenery of Mount Everest during the Everest Base Camp Trek is considered one of the most awe-inspiring sights in the world.
-The peak can be seen from various points throughout the trek, but the most spectacular view is from Kala Patthar, the trek’s highest point.
+The scenery of Mount Everest during the Everest Base Camp Trek is considered the most awe-inspiring sight in the world.
+The peak can be seen from various points throughout the trek, but the most spectacular view can be seen from Kala Patthar Viewpoint (5545 m).
 Kala Patthar’s view includes Mount Everest and other peaks like Lhotse, Nuptse, Pumori, and Ama Dablam.
 The scenery is especially spectacular at sunrise when the mountains are illuminated by the golden light of the rising sun.
 The 10 Days Everest Base Camp Trek in 2023/2024 offers a unique combination of adventure, natural beauty, and cultural immersion.

 The historic Sherpa Village